 The maternal mortality ratio in Nepal at 239 per 100,000 live births (in Canada the MMR is 8.3) is historically one of the highest in Asia and one of the leading causes of death for women of reproductive age.
 Indeed, there is a strong need for more comprehensive access to family planning in Nepal, particularly for those living in remote and rural areas where home births are almost universal.
 The situation is slowly improving with greater access to education and the government intends to increase their family planning budget by 7 percent each year.
 On October 15, 2018, Nepal’s House of Representatives unanimously passed a groundbreaking law, explicitly protecting the health and rights of women, girls, adolescents and newborns.
 CNMS is dedicated to suppporting the Nepali government's pledge to extend female healthcare access in Nepal: to 'leave no one behind' and 'reach the unreached'

-As responses to the COVID 19 pandemic change and governments relax mitigation measures, rural health care continues to be critical throughout Nepal.
-The impacts of the virus have been devastating, but through the efforts of CNMS and like-minded organizations adequate health care is provided for the disadvantaged.
+Rural health care continues to be critical throughout Nepal, whether from recent dengue outbreaks, 100-year floods, prolonged monsoon seasons, poor maternity care or a myriad other factors.
+Through the efforts of CNMS and like-minded organizations adequate health care is provided for the disadvantaged.
 Our record of training paramedics and their subsequent service in caring for isolated villages demonstrates an effective way to help those in need.
 Donate here.